krasnoludkolo/haste/README.md

 `ScheduledFuture schedule(Runnable runnable, long delay, TimeUnit timeUnit);`

- method from `TimeService` provider.
+ method from `TimeService`.
 In 'production' implementation acts like normal java scheduler but in 'Test' implementation you can (almost) instantly see results of your actions.

  ```java
 class FooTest{